xbeat/Machine-Learning/README.md

 Introduction to Backpropagation

 Backpropagation is a fundamental algorithm used in training neural networks.
 It's an efficient method for calculating the gradient of the loss function with respect to the network's weights.
 This process enables the network to learn from its errors and improve its predictions over time.

+## How to Fail at Machine Learning

+Data Leakage - The Silent Model Killer

+Data leakage occurs when information from outside the training dataset influences the model development process, leading to overoptimistic performance metrics and poor generalization.
+This fundamental mistake happens when features contain information about the target that wouldn't be available during real-world predictions.

 ## Building Neural Networks from Scratch in Python